 Service – We had a really nice waitress at Star Noodle.
 She sat down and helped explain the menu and philosophy of the restaurant.
 She then helped us understand the most popular dishes and award winning items.
 Definitely Aloha spirit here.

 Verdict – Star Noodle in Lahaina is a must visit when you are on Maui.
 It surely is on our list.
 The food is excellent and very reasonably priced.
 While it was full of tourists, the locals also enjoy this restaurant.
-Come early or late to avoid the long lines.
-They take reservations now.
+Reservations are a MUST now.
 Star Noodle is definitely on our list for our next vacation.
 Hard to believe they are still just executing on a old chef’s recipes.

 Is this restaurant worth a 5 minute drive?
 Yes.
 30 minute?
 Yes.
 1 Hour?
 Yes